Vatican City during World War II: Contacts to the German military opposition

 Chadwick wrote that Pius XII met with D'Arcy Osborne, telling him that he knew the names of the involved German generals but did not wish to share them.
 Pius XII insisted to Osborne that he was merely passing on a message and that "he did not wish in the slightest degree to endorse it or to recommend it".
 When Osborne pressed the Pope on the vagueness of his message, Osborne reported that Pius XII replied "perhaps, after all, it was not worth proceeding with the matter and he would therefore ask me to return his communication to me as not having been made".
 The Pope further declined Osborne's request to guarantee the good faith of the generals, or whether they could accomplish their goal.
 In a second meeting, Pius XII flashed a typed, four-page letter in German in front of Osborne, but declined to let him read it or have a copy.

 After the German attack on Denmark and Norway, the British refused any further contacts with emissaries of the German military opposition, fearing another Venlo incident.
 The opposition largely dissolved after the German conquest of France in summer 1940 because Halder no longer dared to stand up against an apparently successful Hitler.
 It only regained momentum in 1944 when a new generation of younger officers decided to conspire against the ruthless Nazi regime.
 Leiber remained the point of contact at the Vatican for communications from Colonel-General Ludwig Beck in the lead up to the 1944 July Plot.

 Mid-war

 In late 1942, senior Italian officials first approached the Vatican with peace feelers.
 In the eyes of the Vatican, "the neutrality of the Vatican, achieved at such cost, was paying a dividend at last".
 When Mussolini sent his son-in-law, Count Ciano, as ambassador to the Vatican in 1943, the Germans and others speculated about the possibility of Ciano negotiating a separate peace.
 The British for their part doubted any such intentions and wanted nothing to do with Ciano.

 Military history

-The Vatican maintained a small force of troops known as the Swiss Guard.
-During World War II the Vatican's Swiss guards obtained additional submachine guns and gas masks to supplement the existing Vatican arsenal in the event of an attack.
+The Vatican maintained three small forces of troops known as the Swiss Guard, the Palatine Guard and the Noble Guard.
+During World War II the Vatican's Swiss guards and other two armed regiments obtained additional submachine guns and gas masks to supplement the existing Vatican arsenal in the event of an attack.